Chief Executive Officer

 Chief Operating Officer

-As a former Chief Internal Auditor to both Gateshead Council and Northumbria Police Jim brings an analytical and challenging mind set coupled with a deep understanding of the benefits of strong governance and effective risk management as a foundation for achieving strategic goals.
+As a former chief internal auditor to both Gateshead Council and Northumbria Police, Jim brings to the trust an analytical and challenging mindset, coupled with an understanding of the benefits of strong governance and effective risk management as a foundation for achieving strategic goals.

 Head of HR

 Karen is a member of the Chartered Institute of Personnel and Development and has more than 20 years experience in areas including performance management and organisational change.

 She worked initially for Cleveland County Council and later Middlesbrough Borough Council before moving into the private sector with Mouchel and then Kier.